Scandal at Scourie: Plot

 Catholic girl Patsy (Donna Corcoran) lives in an orphanage in Quebec.
-After Patsy accidentally knocks over a lamp, starting a fire that burns the orphanage down, she finds a new home with the McChesney couple, who live in Protestant Ottawa.
+After Patsy accidentally knocks over a lamp, starting a fire that burns the orphanage down, she finds a new home with the McChesney couple, who live in Protestant Ontario.
 While Victoria McChesney (Greer Garson) is excited about the new family member, Patrick McChesney (Walter Pidgeon) reacts reluctantly as he was uninformed of the adoption, and is also a candidate for the Parliament in Ottawa.
-After Victoria overcomes a case of mycetism caused by Patsy collecting poisonous mushrooms, Patsy is suspected of causing the flame cleaning of the local school.
+After Victoria overcomes a case of mycetism caused by Patsy collecting poisonous mushrooms, Patsy is suspected of causing a fire at the local school.
 The examination of the case finds no concrete evidence against Patsy.
 McChesney declares to give up his candidature in order to accept Patsy as his daughter.
 Patsy, however, flees.
 In the meantime, her innocence is proven.
 Patsy is found again and accepted in the McChesney home as their daughter.